 Agilia® Architectural is a self consolidating concrete for use in all vertical applications, both new construction and renovation work, where a high quality surface finish is required.
 Agilia® Architectural has been used in residential, commercial, institutional and civil applications for walls, columns and architectural designs.

-Available for indoor and outdoor applications, Agilia® Architectural will save you energy, time and labor and your finished surface will have a superior appearance compared to
+Available for indoor and outdoor applications, Agilia® Architectural will save you energy, time and labor and your finished surface will have a superior appearance compared to conventional concrete.

 • Achieve a high quality finish

 • Achieve a high quality fill